hookdeck/shopify-festive-notifications/README.md

 1. **Shopify triggers webhook**: When an order is created, Shopify sends an `orders/create` webhook to the Event Gateway Source
 2. **Event Gateway receives and queues**: The Event Gateway reliably receives and queues the webhook with automatic retries
-3. **App processes webhook**: The Event Gateway delivers the webhook to [`webhooks.orders.create.tsx`](app/routes/webhooks.orders.create.tsx), which processes the event
+3. **App processes webhook**: The Event Gateway delivers the webhook to [`webhooks.orders.create.tsx`](app/routes/webhooks.orders.create.tsx)
+4. **PII filtering**: The webhook handler extracts order data and uses [`hookdeck-publisher.ts`](app/helpers/hookdeck-publisher.ts) to:
+   - Remove customer PII (name, email, address)
+   - Fetch product images from Shopify
+   - Create a clean notification payload
-4. **Event publication**: The app publishes the processed event back to the Event Gateway queue (intended functionality - may not be fully implemented yet)
+5. **Event publication**: The app publishes the PII-free notification to the Event Gateway's Publish API with shop-specific routing

 ### Real-time Delivery

-1. **Event Gateway forwarding**: The Event Gateway queues and forwards the event to Ably's REST API
+1. **Event Gateway forwarding**: The Event Gateway queues and forwards the event to Ably's REST API via the configured destination
-2. **Pub/Sub broadcast**: Ably broadcasts the event to all subscribed clients
+2. **Pub/Sub broadcast**: Ably broadcasts the event to all subscribed clients on the shop-specific channel
 3. **Storefront receives**: The JavaScript in [`notifications.js`](extensions/live-notifications/assets/notifications.js) receives the event via Ably Realtime
-4. **UI update**: The notification is displayed with festive animations
+4. **UI update**: The notification is displayed with product image and festive snowflake animations

 ### Theme Extension